ippas/ifpan-annaradli-ldopa/README.md

 * exp: L1star, L2star, L4star, L5star, L6star
 * ctrl: L10star, L11star, L23, L32, L39

-### Summary of data analysis
+## Method
-All samples were checked for quality with fastqc and aligned to a rat reference genome (rn6) with hisat2.
-Cufflinks package was used to quantify (cuffquant) and normalise (cuffnorm) transcripts to fpkms.
+*All samples were checked for quality with fastQC v0.11.8 and aligned to a rat reference genome (rn6 from Ensembl database) with hisat2 2.1.0.
+Cufflinks v 2.2.1 package and GTF from the Ensembl gene database were used to quantify (cuffquant) and normalize (cuffnorm) transcripts to fpkms (Fragments Per Kilobase of transcript per Million fragments mapped).
+All statisical analyses were performed with R software v3.4.
+Statistical significance was tested using ANOVA on log2(1 + x) values with false discovery rate adjustment ("FDR" method of p.adjust in R 3.4).
+Only transcipts with log2(1 + x) > 1 were analysed for significance.
+Transcript annotation and classification was performed using the BioMart interface to the Ensembl database.*

+## Main results
+list of all genes, abundance of their transcripts is avalable [here](all-genes.csv)

+![top differentially expressed genes](https://raw.githubusercontent.com/ippas/ifpan-annaradli-ldopa/master/selected-genes-log.jpg)
+**heatmap (log2(1+fpmk) values are plotted) of top differentially expressed genes.**

+### initial analysis info
 For initial exploratory analysis transcripts from the following groups have been compared: L ctrl vs L exp, P ctrl vs P exp, L vs P ctrl, L vs P exp with cuffdiff (results available on server: /home/ifpan/projects/ifpan-annaradli-ldopa/data/cuffdiff).

-![top differentially expressed genes](https://raw.githubusercontent.com/ippas/ifpan-annaradli-ldopa/master/selected-genes-log.jpg)
+### sample quality control extra info
+Warnings were not put in the table above and fails in sequence duplication levels were ignored.
+See [full table](qc-report.md).
+Fails in per tile sequence quality are common for RNAseq and should not cause major problems.

 ### Sample list (sample stored in /home/ifpan/projects/ifpan-annaradli-ldopa/data/fq)